trinodb/trino/presto-docs/src/main/sphinx/functions/qdigest.rst

 ---------------

 A quantile digest is a data sketch which stores approximate percentile information.
-The presto type for this data structure is called ``qdigest``, and it takes a parameter which must be one of ``bigint``, ``double`` or ``real`` which represent the set of numbers that may be ingested by the ``qdigest``.
+The Trino type for this data structure is called ``qdigest``, and it takes a parameter which must be one of ``bigint``, ``double`` or ``real`` which represent the set of numbers that may be ingested by the ``qdigest``.
 They may be merged without losing precision, and for storage